Porsche 968: 968 Turbo S

-In 1993, Porsche Motorsports at Weissach briefly produced a turbocharged 968 Turbo S, a fairly odd naming choice for Porsche which usually reserves the added "S" moniker for models that have been tuned for more power over a "lesser" counterpart, such as with the 911 Turbo.
-The 968 Turbo S shared the same body and interior as the Club Sport and visually can be identified by the NACA bonnet hood scoops, adjustable rear wing, three-piece speedline wheels and deeper front spoiler.
-The car had the suspension lowered by 0.7 in and was 45 lb lighter than the standard 968.
+In 1993, Porsche Motorsports at Weissach briefly produced a turbocharged 968 Turbo S, an unexpected naming choice for Porsche which usually reserves the added "S" moniker for models that have been tuned for more power over a "lesser" counterpart, such as with the 911 Turbo.
+The 968 Turbo S shared the same body and interior as the Club Sport and visually can be identified by the NACA bonnet hood scoops, adjustable rear wing, three-piece Speedline wheels and deeper front spoiler.
+The car had the suspension lowered by 0.7 in and was 70 kg lighter than the standard 968.
 The 968 Turbo S was powered by a 3.0 L engine with an 8-valve SOHC cylinder head (from the 944 Turbo S) and 944S2 style engine block.
 Tests conducted in 1993 returned a 0 to 97 km/h time of 4.7 seconds and a top speed of 282 km/h.
-The engine generated 309 PS at 5,600 rpm with a maximum torque of 500 Nm at 3,000 rpm.
-Only 14 were produced in total and only for sale in mainland Europe.
+The engine generated 305 PS at 5,600 rpm with a maximum torque of 500 Nm at 3,000 rpm.
+Only 14 were produced in total, and only for sale in mainland Europe.